Harry Hepcat

 Harry Hepcat is an American first-generation rock and roll artist, performing rock, blues, doo-wop and rockabilly over seven decades.
-He is noted as a singer, guitarist, band leader, songwriter, radio disc-jockey, writer, and media personality.
+He is noted as a singer, guitarist, band leader, songwriter, radio disc-jockey, writer and media personality.
 A 1981 review stated, "His honest sense of fun distinguishes him from humorless idol-worshipers and from slapstick cretins..."
 He was a frequent guest on WCBS-FM in 'New York City' (The Doo-Wop Shop) and, at the other end of the rock spectrum, was one of the first listed in the Rockabilly Hall of Fame in 1998 and featured on the organization's first CD.
-Elvis Presley once said of him, to George Anderson, "Harry was a Hepcat is like a brother, not by blood, but by what he does."
+Elvis Presley once said of him, to George Anderson, "Harry Hepcat is like a brother, not by blood, but by what he does."

 Biography

 Harry Hepcat was born in Columbia, South Carolina.
-His grandfather had played trumpet in a band before World War I. His mother Irene was a music lover who sang around the house and played her 78 rpm records often.
+His grandfather had played trumpet in a band before World War I. His mother, Irene, was a music lover who often sang around the house and played her 78 rpm records.
 Her dream of being a chorus line dancer ended when she became pregnant.
 Hepcat's father went off to fight in France and never returned.

-By 1955, it was adolescence and girls and that new thing, rock & roll.
-Harry lived in New York City and then moved to Long Island.
+By 1955, Harry lived in New York City and then moved to Long Island.
 As such, he developed a love of the rock bands he encountered on the Island and the group harmony of the city.
 His radio was tuned to WINS and Alan Freed's "Rock & Roll Party" and to Jocko's "Rocketship Show" on WADO.
 He even was seen as one of the dancers on Alan Freed's TV show.
 Seeing Bo Diddley at Freed's stage reviews and Elvis on television led to Harry's first guitar in February 1956.

 Harry played in half a dozen bands through the early 1960s.
 He kept up with the latest music, but always saw fit to preserve older material.
 The shows were primarily in the northeastern United States, with some tours of the Midwest and southern border states.
 There were recordings for several small labels and then on to Old Town and Ace records.
 Soon, there were LPs released in Germany and a release in England and Japan.
 The reviews were positive.
 Wayne Robbins of Newsday wrote that, "Hepcat's 'Boppin' the Blues' is fine!"

 Good Times Magazine referred to Harry Hepcat as "a true practitioner of rockabilly and good old rock and roll since the music first appeared."
 Rockabilly magazine, in reviewing Hepcat's "Real to Reel" album, wrote that he "developed uninhibited" and his remastered early cuts "illustrate an unbridled classic-form rock'n'roller deserving of wider acclaim than was his."